1. How do payments work?

 3. Do you do short stories?

-A) Short stories are considered on a case-by-case basis, but I strive to accept all submissions.
-Flash fiction of 200 words or less is structured at the dollar PER WORD price point.
+I strive to accept all submissions.
+Flash fiction of 200 words or less is

 3.1 A dollar per word?
 Really??